Loop group methods for the non-abelian Hodge correspondence on a 4-punctured sphere: The hyper-K ahler structure and the non-abelian Hodge correspondence

 which yield the system of equations

 with $X$, $Y$ as in Proposition \ref{prop:derivatives}.
 Its determinant simplifies to

 Using the Cramer rule, we obtain \eqref{eq:x'0} after simplification. \end{proof}

 \begin{remark} The second derivative of $\mathfrak r$ is computed in the following.
-Through the character variety equation and the formulas for $\mathfrak p''$ and $\mathfrak q''$ it will give rise to an $\Omega$-identity.
+Through the character variety equation and the formulas for $\mathfrak p''$ and $\mathfrak q''$ it will give rise to an identity between $\Omega$-integrals.
 Using Proposition \ref{prop:traces} we have

 where we used that $\mathcal P'_{11}+\mathcal P'_{22}=\mathcal Q'_{11}+\mathcal Q'_{22}=0$.
 This gives

 using that we solved Equation \ref{eq:easy-integrals} and the shuffle relation \eqref{eq:shuffle-depth2}.
 Observe the similarity with \eqref{eq:p''} and \eqref{eq:q''}.
 Remember from the proof of Proposition \ref{prop:two-traces} that $\mathfrak p$, $\mathfrak q$ and $\mathfrak r$ satisfy the character variety equation for all $t$